sequence-toolbox/SeQUeNCe/parallel/README.md

 # SeQUeNCe Parallel Simulation Tools

 This directory contains resources for running simulations using parallel processing.
-As mentioned in our paper (TODO: add link), SeQUeNCe is able to simulate portions of a network as different processes, where shared quantum states are tracked by a Quantum Manager Server running as a separate program.
-For details on how to set up and run parallel simulatoins with SeQUeNCe, please visit the [documentation page](https://sequence-toolbox.github.io/).
+As mentioned in our paper, SeQUeNCe is able to simulate portions of a network as different processes, where shared quantum states are tracked by a Quantum Manager Server running as a separate program.
+For details on how to set up and run parallel simulations with SeQUeNCe, please follow the README instructions in the `../docs` directory to build the html documentation pages.
+The [documentation page](https://sequence-toolbox.github.io/) will be updated with this information in the future.

 ## Installing
 Installation of SeQUeNCe includes the necessary simulation tools to run parallel simulations.
 On top of this, an installation of an MPI implementation is required.
 Additionally, if the C++ version of the Quantum Manager Server is used (see the next section), an installation of CMake and the Eigen library is required.